TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### LogCheckpoints

+When on, internal code checkpoints are outputted to the logs.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### LogFPS

-At intervals, the current FPS and average FPS will be appended to the log file.
+At 1 second intervals, the current FPS, average FPS, VPF, current memory usage, and delta clock data (if enabled) will be appended to the log file.

+Possible values are ``0`` or ``1``.
+0 is disabled and 1 is enabled.

 Default value: 1

 ### LogSkips

 **This preference is obsolete.**

+Outputs detected song position skips to the logs.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.